(Disclosure: Some of the links below may be affiliate links)

 Overall, Mobility is an excellent alternative to owning your car if you do not drive too much.
 If you have access to a Mobility station and do not drive too much per year, you should consider it.

 I was surprised by the results.
-With the amount of driving we do since I work from home, Mobility would start to become interesting for me.
+With the amount of driving we do since I work from home, Mobility would become interesting.
 I was not expecting that.

 I would still prefer the convenience of having my car since we use regularly for short drives.
 Nevertheless, it was an interesting result.